Call us on 01688 400682

 Lip na Cloiche | Ulva Ferry

 This much acclaimed garden is open to visitors year round.
 Set on a west facing hillside, the garden has been lovingly created and is very imaginative, with chicken runs bordering the garden fence and pieces of driftwood and other found objects making up the steps and borders.
 The owner also offers plants and craft items for sale.
-No entry fee.
-Well worth a visit.
+Entry by donation, definitely worth a visit.

 Lip na Cloiche Garden